If you like Percy Jackson, you will also like these other chapter books that are funny, engaging hero journey adventures.

 Magnus is a smart and snarky kid who is thrust into a crazy situation — the Norse world of which he’s apart since (surprise!) his dad is Frey.
 When Magnus dies at the beginning of the story, he’s taken to Valhalla, one of the Norse Mythology afterlife locations.
 Don’t worry–he won’t stay there long.
 He decides that despite the risks, he must find his dad’s missing sword somewhere in the Nine Worlds.

-Moving on from Riordan books, you’ll want more hero’s journey with mythology and adventure.
-See what you think about these…
+Moving on from Riordan books, you’ll want more hero’s journeys with mythology and adventure.
+See what you think about these books like Percy Jackson with those important elements…

 Odd and the Frost Giants by Neil Gaiman